ansible-collections/amazon.cloud/README.md

 * Idempotency is a function of the API and may not be fully supported.
 * Missing server-side pagination.
 This may have severe impact on performance.
 * Name-based identification filtering to support desired state (idempotency) logic is absent.
 This limitation has made us to exclude several resources and reduce the numebr of modules.
 A client-side filtering will definitely have a large impact on performance.
-* Not all the resurces support the available states.
+* Not all the resources support the available states.
 In practice this means that some resources cannot be updated or listed.

 ## Contributing to this collection